Battle of Edington: Location of the battle

 Alternatives to Edington, Wiltshire, have been suggested since early times.
-The Tudor historian Polydore Vergil appears to have misread the ancient texts for the battle site, as he places it at Abyndoniam (Abingdon) instead of Edington.
+The Tudor historian Polydore Vergil appears to have misread the ancient texts for the battle site, as he places it at Abyndoniam (Abingdon).
 In the 19th century there was a resurgence in interest of medieval history and King Alfred was seen as a major hero.
 Although most early historians had sited the battle as in the Edington area, the significant interest in the subject encouraged many antiquarians to dig up Alfredian sites and also to propose alternatives for the location of the battle.
 Arguments for the alternative sites were generally name-based, although with the large interest in everything Alfredian in the 19th century, any site that had an Alfredian connection could be guaranteed large numbers of tourists, so this was also a driving force to find a link.

+In 1913, Charles Whistler and Albany Major argued for Edington Hill in the Polden Hills.
+They quote Asser and the Anglo-Saxon Chronicle as reporting that the men of three counties rode to meet Alfred at Ecbryht’s Stone "in the eastern part of the wood called Selwood", and that the next day his forces marched to Iglea or Aecglea, and the next morning a further nine miles on to Ethandun.
+They say it is clear from the Chronicle that this was "within striking distance of Athelney."
+They also consider that after Guthrum had lost the battle, the geography of the Edington Hill site would make his position in a two-week siege hopeless, leading to his surrender, whereas "It is one of the unanswerable difficulties involved in the acceptance of a Wiltshire site that no help came from the Mercian Danes across the Thames."

+In 1939, Illtyd Trethowan also sought to make the case for Edington, Somerset, relying on military arguments and the record of the baptism of Guthrum after the battle at nearby Aller.